Building a Scalable Design System

 Why this mattered

-As multiple teams shipped independently, design quality suffered.
-Every project had its own Figma file, custom components, and conflicting styles, slowing velocity and creating technical debt.
+As teams shipped features independently, the product quality was suffering.
+Every project launched with its own custom-built components, conflicting styles, and component behavior.

-I was tasked with building the foundation for a unified design system that could scale across projects, support accessibility, and enable faster design-to-dev collaboration.
+We needed a unified design system that could scale across projects, standardize accessibility, and enable faster design-to-dev collaboration.

 My role & approach

-• Defining the accessibility standards and component framework
+• Set accessibility standards and created the component framework

 01.